Book Online With:

 Benefits of IUDs

 IUDs have little to no effect on you and your daily activities.
-Once the IUD is inserted into the uterus, there are no other steps to preventing pregnancy.
+Once the IUD is inserted into the uterus, there are no other steps to prevent pregnancy.
 The hormonal IUD (not the copper) has also been known to decrease menstrual pain and heavy bleeding altogether.

-Risks And Side Effects Of IUDs
+Risks And Side Effects of IUDs

 • The hormonal IUD may cause spotting and irregular bleeding in the first 3 to 6 months of use.
 Other side effects include headaches, nausea, depression, and breast tenderness.

-Birth Control Implant?
+Birth Control Implant

-The birth control implant is a flexible singular rod the size of a matchstick.
-This implant gets inserted under the skin in your upper arm by your OB/GYN or health care professional.
 The implant can be inserted immediately after a vaginal birth or C-section.
 The implant works by releasing progestin into the body – much like the hormonal IUD – and can be used for up to 3 years.

-The Benefits
+The Benefits of Birth Control Implants

 Like the IUD, the implant doesn’t interfere with daily or sexual activities.
 Once it’s placed, there are no additional steps to pregnancy prevention.
 This implant is also good for all women.

-Risks And Side Effects Of The Birth Control Implant
+Risks And Side Effects of The Birth Control Implant

 Common side effects could include: